redspider/pybear/README.md

 3. If the database path moves we might have to go play hide & seek again.

+4. Plausibly doing this could destroy everything you love, or at least your notes.
+I haven't noticed a problem but backup regularly.

 All that said and with all the disclaimer in the world, it works ok for me.

 IMPORTANT NOTE: